 Fat Brain Toys makes some awesome sensory toys that stimulate the visual, tactile, and auditory senses while also engaging reasoning processes and fine and gross motor skills.
 The Spinagain is a great example of that, combining a corkscrew-style pole and stand with a series of threaded colored cogs that spin on and off the pole.
 The cogs vary in color and size, and facilitate color differentiation and sorting and stacking by size or color.
 You can use the long corkscrew part either on the stand or off the stand, and our kids loved spinning the post itself with or without spinning the cogs, and figuring out clever ways to get things spinning in different directions.
 It's a lot like the baby version of the Little Tikes work benches with the little bolts and nuts that can screw on and off each other, but without the choking hazard!
 Made of BPA-free plastic, you don't need to worry about pieces ending up in the mouth once in a while, and we found the overall product to be pretty well-made and the pieces worked well together.
 Our only gripe was that the parts did feel a little flimsy, especially the post and stand, and the entire thing easily topples over on the stand.
 Coming in at about $30, maybe it could be a bit cheaper given the quality.
 In any case, it was a lot of fun and we definitely recommend it!
 Interested?
 Click the photo to check it out.

 Toddlers are an interesting age for sensory toys, because they are not quite at the age where you can trust them not to put everything in their mouth, but they are also quickly growing out of the super simple baby toys.
-Toddlers are at a fun age because you can begin to introduce several new sensory toy options including building blocks, toy instruments, bathtub play products, cause-and-effect toys, some fidget toys, balance boards, stacking toys, and more.
+Right up to pre-K, this is a fun age range because you can begin to introduce several new sensory toy options including building blocks, toy instruments, bathtub play products, cause-and-effect toys, some fidget toys, balance boards, stacking toys, and more.
 These toys not only provide the multi-sensory input you're looking for, but also start to challenge fine and gross motor skills, logical thinking, socialization, and hand-eye coordination.

 We reviewed 13 different popular sensory toys for toddlers, and we came away with 10 awesome products that won't break the bank.
 Here are the top 5 sensory toys we found for toddlers, followed by full reviews of about 10 options.